edwingavis/hash-table-practice/ReadMe.md

-Class project to create simple hash table datastructure in Python 3 and then use it for Markov model to attribute political speeches.
+Class project to create simple linear probing hash table  in Python3 and then use it to store a Markov model for attributing political speeches.